JIIBR Editorial Policy

 - Submissions are made through the JIIBR website.
 Authors submitting through Digital Commons for the first time must create an account on the JIIBR website (the process of creating an account is brief and should take less than one minute).

-- Upon a manuscript’s submission, the co-editors will assign three peer reviewers from the JIIBR Review Board to assess the manuscript’s publication worthiness and will recommend an action to the Editorial Board.
+- Upon a manuscript’s submission, the editor will assign two peer reviewers from the JIIBR Review Board to assess the manuscript’s publication worthiness and will recommend an action to the Editorial Board.
 At least one of these reviewers will be a content expert in the core domain addressed in the manuscript.
 At least one of the reviewers will hold expertise in a domain outside of the manuscript’s core focus; this reviewer will represent the “broad business readership” to whom JIIBR aspires to appeal.
 In this way, the manuscripts published in JIIBR will have been vetted and approved by both context experts in the core field as well as the general business readership.
 Reviewers will utilize the JIIBR Reviewer’s Rubric (which can be viewed on the JIIBR website) in their assessment of and recommendations concerning the manuscript.
 Irrespective of their ultimate recommendation on the manuscript, reviewers are asked to provide clear and actionable feedback to the authors in such a manner that the authors might then potentially refine the manuscript.
 We strive to have reviews returned to the Editorial Board within 45 days from the date the reviewer receives the manuscript, although we cannot guarantee this.
 If an author has a hard deadline by which they will require a decision (for instance, if an author needs a decision by a certain date to accommodate their tenure notebook), please explicitly state such a need with your submission.
 We will quickly return the manuscript without review if we think it is unlikely that we can accomplish the review process within the hard deadline.
 JIIBR’s process of peer review is “double blind,” such that reviewers do not know the authors’ identities, and vice versa.

 - While the Editorial Board recognizes that a journal’s acceptance rate is not the sole criterion by which to monitor the quality of its publications, the Board does regard JIIBR’s acceptance rate as one of many valuable internal quality controls.
 External constraints and variables, such as the volume of submissions for a given volume, the number of issues to be published within a volume, and the ratio of submissions that are primarily international in focus to the number of submissions that are primarily interdisciplinary in nature, are accounted for in the process of making publication decisions.
 The quality of papers that JIIBR has published to date and the impact that JIIBR aspires to contribute to the scholarly dialogue also suggest the validity of using its acceptance rate as one frame of reference in rendering publication decisions.
 Taken together, these considerations suggest a selective acceptance rate in the ten to twenty percent range (10% - 20%) per volume.
 The Editorial Board anticipates that JIIBR’s acceptance rate will remain in the range of ten to twenty percent in the future.